reissuesa/reissuesa/README.md

 1. Download this repository
 2. Extract into /wp-content/themes/ and rename for project as `sitename`
 3. Run setup wizard in theme root with bash `sh setup.sh`
-    1. **Site name** (Default: "Aucor Starter")
+    1. **Site name** (Default: "Reissuesa")
     2. **Unique id** for your theme.
 Use only a-z and _.
 The shorter the better.
 Recommended length is 3-4 characters.
-(Default: aucor_starter)
+(Default: reissuesa)
-    3. **Local development url** is used by Browsersync and can be changed in `/assets/manifest.js` (Default: https://aucor_starter.local)
+    3. **Local development url** is used by Browsersync and can be changed in `/assets/manifest.js` (Default: https://reissuesa.local)
     4. **Author name** is shown in default style.css (Default: Aucor Oy)
     5. **Author URL** is shown in default style.css (Default: https://www.aucor.fi)

 ### 2.2 Install Aucor Core

-Some of the functionality of Aucor Starter require plugin Aucor Core.
+Some of the functionality of Reissuesa require plugin Aucor Core.
 The plugin is centrally updated so that sites using starter will be easier to maintain and there will be less duplicate code from project to project.
-Aucor Starter won't have fatal errors without it, but for example localization won't work without it.
+Reissuesa won't have fatal errors without it, but for example localization won't work without it.

 Aucor Core is open source so you can take parts of it and add them to your theme or create your own plugin.
 You shouldn't make modifications to Aucor Core directly as your changes will be overridden with future updates.